 Primary CNS tumors are grouped by how the tumor tissue looks under a microscope and, sometimes, by certain genetic changes that may be present in the tumor.
-CNS tumors are graded based on World Health Organization (WHO) criteria as grade I, grade II, grade III or grade IV.
-Some tumors are low grade tumors (grade I and grade II) and others are high grade (grade III and IV).
+CNS tumors are graded based on World Health Organization (WHO) criteria as grade 1, grade 2, grade 3 or grade 4 (also written as grade I, II, III, or IV).
+Some tumors are low grade tumors (grade 1 and grade 2) and others are high grade (grade 3 and 4).
 Treatment and prognosis of primary CNS tumors depends on tumor location, tumor type, extent of tumor spread, genetic findings, the patient’s age, and tumor remaining after surgery.

-- Grade II: The tumor cells grow and spread more slowly than grade III and IV tumor cells.
+- Grade 2: The tumor cells grow and spread more slowly than grade III and IV tumor cells.
 They may spread into nearby tissue and may come back as a higher-grade tumor.

-- Grade III: The tumor cells look very different from normal cells under a microscope and grow more quickly than grade I and II tumor cells.
+- Grade 3: The tumor cells look very different from normal cells under a microscope and grow more quickly than grade I and II tumor cells.
 They’re likely to spread into nearby tissue.

-- Grade IV (high-grade): The tumor cells don’t look like normal cells under a microscope and grow and spread very quickly.
+- Grade 4 (high-grade): The tumor cells don’t look like normal cells under a microscope and grow and spread very quickly.